gaia-platform/GaiaPlatform/production/examples/direct_access_vlr/README.md

 An example of using Value-Linked Relationships (VLRs) to implicitly connect rows by updating linked fields with Direct Access APIs.

 This example features a scenario of levels in a multi-story office building, each with a different department (Sales, Engineering, etc.) on each level.
-People move up and down these levels when visiting different departments.
+A person starts in the lobby and moves up floors.

 The premise of VLRs: if the tables `level` and `person` have a 1-to-N relationship (`level.people -> person[]`), then changing the linked field `person.level_number` will **implicitly connect** that `person` row to a `level` row whose `level.level_number` matches.